-A panel of Broadway professionals will review the applications and select 50 students (25 Actors and 25 Actresses) who will be invited to take part in a two-day long program on Saturday and Sunday, May 17 & 18, 2014 with an performance and awards presentation scheduled for Sunday May 18, 2014 on the Pasant stage at Wharton Center.
+A panel of Broadway professionals will review the applications and select 50 students (25 Actors and 25 Actresses) who will be invited to take part in a two-day long program on Saturday and Sunday, May 16 & 17, 2015 with an performance and awards presentation scheduled for Sunday May 17, 2015 on the Cobb Great Hall stage at Wharton Center.
 Following a series of ensemble and solo performances, the judges will give two talented students The Ovation Award for the Best Performance by an Actor and Best Performance by an Actress.
 The Ovation Award winners will receive a $1,000 cash prize and a scholarship to Wharton Center’s Take It From The Top Summer Broadway Intensive.
 In addition, these students will receive an all-expense paid 6-day performance enrichment program held in New York City and represent this area in the National High School Musical Theater Awards at the Minskoff Theatre on Broadway, in June of 2014.
-In addition, the winners will also be given a full scholarship to Take It From The Top, Wharton Center’s Summer Broadway Intensive offered in Grand Rapids, Traverse City and East Lansing.
+In addition, the winners will also be given a full scholarship to Take It From The Top, Wharton Center’s Summer Broadway Intensive.

 The Ovation Awards is presented by Wharton Center for Performing Arts in partnership with Broadway Grand Rapids and Broadway In Detroit.